List of places in the Isle of Man

 In addition to the Isle of Man itself, the Isle of Man Government administers three small neighbouring islands: the Calf of Man, St Patrick's Isle and St Michael's Isle.
-There are four places with official status as towns, and four villages, as well as many other smaller settlements.
+There is one place with official status as a city, three places with official status as towns, four villages, and many other smaller settlements.
 Traditionally the Island is divided into six sheadings, then further into seventeen parishes.

 Manx language names are given in italics.

+Cities

+There is only one city on the island, a status which was awarded in 2022 and came into effect in 2024: